liv-ac-uk/comp122/labs/exceptions/README.md

 The most common cause for this to happen is a mistake in a for loop.

 [`NullPointerException`](https://docs.oracle.com/javase/9/docs/api/java/lang/NullPointerException.html) are a bit trickier.
-The `null` value is the default value of all classes which inherit from `Object`.
+The `null` value is the default value of all object types, meaning those defined by a class (and thus derive from `Object`.
 This includes all non-primitives such as Strings and arrays.
 It does not include primitives, such as `int`, `float`, etc. who have a default value, such as `0` for `int`.
 A [`NullPointerException`](https://docs.oracle.com/javase/9/docs/api/java/lang/NullPointerException.html) is